vercel/next.js/packages/next/src/experimental/testmode/playwright/README.md

 ### Prerequisites

-You have a Next.js project.
+You have a Next.js App Router project.

 ### Install `@playwright/test` in your project